 Cake Mix Peanut Butter Fudge Bars

 - 1 box (15.25 ounces) yellow cake mix

 - 1 cup creamy peanut butter (Note 1)

 - 2 large eggs

 - 1 cup dark chocolate chips (or milk or semi-sweet chocolate)

 - ¾ cup peanut butter chips

 - 14 ounces sweetened condensed milk

-- 2 tablespoons butter
+- 2 tablespoons unsalted butter

 - Bake for 20-25 minutes until light golden brown.
 Cool completely before cutting into squares.
 Store in an airtight container.